paulsonkoly/calc/Readme.md

       c <- NEXT CHAR
       state <- FSM(state, c)

-The states are as followos, with the next character implying the next state.
+The states are as follows, with the next character implying the next state.

     Start
       - whitespace: Start